ettanin/Meteobridge-MB-SMART/README.md

 # New No mysql setup use meteobridge data instead..
 How to use this non mysql database version with ease.

+*what is the benefit ?
+you have a file with every day ,month,year individually recorded , your data is yours and these files can be used in other programs like excel for example,these files can be edited if erroneous data appears .so no learning curve for understanding how mysql works or is setup , reap the benefit of meteobridge services ,no external cron jobs , no server setup of cron jobs just let meteobridge do it all.. meteobridge is a feature rich product that totally caters for the weather enthusiast.

+most benificial and mostly mis understood mysql database of millions of records unless regurlarly maintained can grind your sites to halt over time or cause slow down , its not just about executing a database where it begins to grind when complex routines are called where siffling through millions of data values .. non maintained databases are not smart ..

 step 1 setup storing todays data to a CSV file for today charts to read file is chartstoday.php